anhhchu/anhcodes/content/blog/debug-spark.md

 If you disk spill or OOM errors are caused by skew, instead of solving for RAM problem, solve for uneven distribution of records across all partitions

 Option 1: If you run Spark on Databricks, use skew hint (refer [Skew Join optimization](https://docs.databricks.com/optimizations/skew-join.html)).
 For example, assuming that you know the column used in the join is skewed, set the skew hint for that column.
-With this skew hint information, Databricks Runtime can hopefully construct a better query plan for the join
+With this skew hint information, Spark can hopefully construct a better query plan for the join

 ```python
 ## Set skew hint when loading the table